New Harmony Toll Bridge: Details

 As originally designed, the bridge is 2,579 feet (0.49 of a mile) long.
 It has 47 spans and a 20 foot wide concrete roadway.

 The bridge is the first highway bridge erected across the lower Wabash River and the oldest remaining bridge in use over the Wabash's length in Illinois and half of Indiana.
 The original owner was a private company, the Big Wabash Bridge Company of Carmi, Illinois, which was chartered by Congress to build and operate the bridge on May 1, 1928.
 The company contracted with the Nashville Bridge Company of Nashville, Tennessee to build it.
 The bridge opened on December 21, 1930, and 10,000 people attended the dedication of the bridge on December 30, 1930.
 In 1941, Congress created the White County Bridge Commission as a joint Illinois-Indiana agency to purchase the bridge from the Big Wabash Bridge Company for $895,000.

 About 900 vehicles crossed the bridge each day.
 The bridge collected an average of $30,000 in monthly tolls and had $22,000 in monthly expenses.
 The bridge was placed on the National Register of Historic Places in 2007 in part because of its relationship to historic New Harmony, Indiana, as well as the bridge's age.
 The three-member commission was established by Congress on April 12, 1941, but Congress repealed the statute providing for an appointment mechanism in 1998.
 The commission's general manager, who is 75, speculated that the bridge would close if the three current commissioners would resign or die.

 In 1951, the current toll booth on the western edge of the river was constructed by the Electronic Signal Company, to replace an earlier booth on the eastern edge.
 In 1952, a tollpayer sued to exercise his right to inspect the books and records of the commission, but lost his lawsuit and was not allowed access.
 In 1955, the General Accounting Office issued a report critical of the commission and claiming that one commissioner had a conflict of interest.
-In response, the U.S. Department of Justice filed a suit seeking removal of the commissioner and recovery of the misapplied funds.
+In response, the U.S. Department of Justice filed a suit seeking the removal of the commissioner and recovery of the misapplied funds.
 However, the courts dismissed the case.

 In 1994, the commission contracted to apply an epoxy coating on the bridge's surface, but the coating delaminated and the commission refused to pay the contractor claiming that the coating had not been applied correctly.
 After a trial, the commission lost the lawsuit and paid.

 From September 2007 to April 2008, the bridge to closed to all traffic when cracks appeared in some of the concrete support piers.
 During the closure, contractors added new pilings to the existing piers and made other required repairs.
 In 2010, engineers determined that the bridge required an additional $6 million in repairs.
 The National Bridge Inventory rated the bridge "Structurally Deficient."